sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/3000 - draft-portfolio.md

       For information about extracting from portfolios using the SDKs, see the [SDK documentation](doc:sdk-guides)

 - The extraction response includes document extractions and their page ranges in the portfolio.
-In the Sensible app, you can navigate through the portfolio's extractions using the dropdown:
+In the Sensible app, you can navigate through the extractions in the portfolio using the dropdown:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/portfolio_nav.png)